Experienced bird owners know how fragile a bird's respiratory system is, but new owners usually find out in a fatal way.

 Step 3: Pour the melted wax into the jar around the wick.

 Step 4: Add your essential oil drops into the still melted wax.
 Most sites I found said to use around 15 drops, I pretty much doubled that... but it will truly depend on the size of your candle and how strong of a scent you're going for.
+Make sure your essential oils are not only a quality brand but double check that there are no additives, including but not limited to fragrance.

 Step 5: Let set to harden in room temperature to avoid cracks in the wax.
 Once the candles are hard, you can cut the wick to the correct length you want.